sunjc826/shell-utils/docs/technical_reference.md

 # ```
 ```

 The outer triple backticks allow bash-language-server to properly parse the markdown documentation inside the comments.
+How it works is that bash-language-server defaults to wrapping comment blocks in a `` ``` `` block, thus the top and bottom triple backticks close up the txt block so we can add arbitrary markdown in between.

 #### Variable Naming Conventions